 Step 1.
 Go to the iMyFone D-Back official site and download and install the D-Back Android program.
 Run its installation and launch the program.

 Step 2.
-In the welcome screen, select the "Android Data Recovery" option, which is one of the two options given, then proceed.
+In the welcome screen, select the "Android Data Recovery" option, which is one of the three options given, then proceed.
 Click "Start" in the "Android Data Recovery" window.

 Step 3.
 Confirm your device when prompted.

 Step 4.
 D-Back automatically downloads the correct matching data package for your Android device.
 The download speed depends on your internet speed.

 Step 5.
 Using a working USB cable, connect your Android device to your PC, then follow the on-screen instructions to put your device in downloading mode.

 Step 6.
 After your device enters downloading mode, D-Back takes you to the Recovery window.
 Here, select the file type you wish to recover and click "Next" at the lower right bottom of your screen.

 Step 7.
 D-Back then scans and displays all your lost contacts.
 Select the files you need, then click "Recover" and allow the program to retrieve your lost contacts.